Drag0nCodes/UWO-Rec-Centre-Visits/README.md

 ## Usage and info

-The excel file Rec Centre.xlsx in the python folder has the best information on the busyness of the weight room.
-As twitter changed their API policy (thanks Elon Musk for nothing) I was having to use a third-party API, [Tweety(-ns)](https://github.com/mahrtayyab/tweety), to get the data, and was only able to get tweets going back ~42 days or ~850 tweets before I would recieve empty pages of tweets from Twitter.
-This data gave me a good starting point of info for May and the first half of June.
+The excel file Rec Centre.xlsx has the best information on the busyness of the weight room.
+As twitter changed their API policy (thanks a lot Elon) I was having to use a third-party API, [Tweety(-ns)](https://github.com/mahrtayyab/tweety), to get the data, and was only able to get tweets going back ~42 days or ~850 tweets before I would receive empty pages of tweets from Twitter.
+This initial data gave me a good starting point of data starting May 2nd 2024.
 I plan to, every month, run the script and update the spreadsheet with new data.

-## Depreciated code

-The JS folder is mostly depreciated and useless as the third-party API I used, Rettiwt, seemed to have issues getting the second page of tweets, and I was only able to ever get the most recent 20 tweets from the given account.